libp2p/go-libp2p-resource-manager/README.md

 usage.
 Similarly, a stream that has not negotiated a protocol yet is constrained by the transient scope.

+The transient scope effectively represents a DMZ (DeMilitarized Zone), where resource usage can be accounted for connections and streams that are not fully established.

 ### Service Scopes

 The system is typically organized across services, which may be